jefflovejapan/ntsc-mtl/Scratchpad.md

 - Had a great chat with Carsten about the project he's working on.
 It's way gnarlier than I thought -- he's using a kind of unsupported C++ thing and has had to teach himself enough C++ to dig around and try to make sense of it
 - Hoping to demo today but need to make the filter interactive.
 Not a lot of time to get that done so hoping to lock in for the next few hours
 -

+# Jun 14

+- Had fun yesterday making the filter interactive.
+It was easier than I thought by making NTSCEffect an @Observable class and sharing it between different components.
+Showed it to Paul and Seamus and they were pretty stoked on it.
+Had fun playing with the Oscilloscope.
+Talked to Jeremy about ctf, which is so far out of my realm I have no idea.
+- Today I want to knock out interlacing, make sure bandwidth scale works correctly, and *hopefully* knock out snow

+## Bandwidth scale audit

+- `composite_chroma_lowpass`: ✅
+- `luma_smear`: ✅
+- `composite_noise`: ✅
+- `head_switching`: ✅ (still need midline)
+- `plane_noise`
+    - `luma_noise`: Still just blit
+    - `chroma_noise`: Still just blit
+- `snow` -- still WIP
+- `tracking_noise` -- haven't started
+- `chroma_delay` -- WIP